Central Database Working Group

 Establishing a Centralised Reporting System

-Pacific Commerce Pty Ltd, which was contracted in May 2018, has completed the technical construction of the CRS in accordance with specified requirements.
-During May-June 2019 Pacific Commerce will engage with Medicines Australia’s member companies to test the system in readiness to include data from the reporting round of 1 November 2018 – 30 April 2019, which will be published in August 2019.
+Pacific Commerce engaged with Medicines Australia’s member companies during May – June 2019 to test the finalised reporting system in readiness to include data from the reporting round of 1 November 2018 – 30 April 2019.

 Seventh Transparency Reports

 The seventh reports, relating to activities occurring between 1 November 2018 and 30 April 2019, were the first reports to be published by member companies through the new central reporting system on 30 August 2019.
 Thirty-two member companies published reports in the CRS as well as on their company websites.
 These reports are hyperlinked from the Medicines Australia website.